meodai/color-names/README.md

 - [Name Search]: Full-text search on the color list.
 - [Color Distribution]: 3D visualization of all color names in various color models.
-- [Twitter Bot]: Posts random colors and lets you submit new ones.
+- [X Account]: Posts random colors and lets you submit new ones.

 ## Color Name Submission 💌